dirtyfilthy/siem-from-scratch/README.md

 replacing the 7.9.0 on the $VERSION= line with your ELK version.

 You should copy the generated template file to ./conf/winlogbeat/

+## TODO

+* Support for more data sources, EDRs etc with associated installers
+* Custom detection rules
+* ... your idea here?
+Get in touch!

 ## Contact